let-unimi/liblet/docs/index.rst

 <https://www.unimi.it/>`_ by `Massimo Santini <https://santini.di.unimi.it/>`_.

-The main aim of the library is to provide a set of convenient data types representing the usual objects of study of *formal languages* and *parsing* such as, for example: *grammars*, *productions*, *trees*, *derivations*… so that one can implement algorithms dealing with such objects in a straighforward way.
+The main aim of the library is to provide a set of convenient data types representing the usual objects of study of *formal languages* and *parsing* such as, for example: *grammars*, *productions*, *trees*, *derivations*… so that one can implement algorithms dealing with such objects in a straightforward way.
 Moreover, for most of such types, a `rich display
 <https://ipython.readthedocs.io/en/stable/config/integrating.html#rich-display>`_
 is provided so that `Jupyter <https://jupyter.org/>`_ can be fruitfully used to explore and teach such algorithms.